 Is Refractive Lens Exchange Covered by Insurance?

 Refractive lens exchange is generally not covered by insurance.
 However, cataract surgery is covered (barely) by insurance.
 Insurers, in general, including Medicare, have over the years paid less and less of the total cost of surgery.
 In my opinion, if you are able to have refractive lens exchanged at age 50 instead of waiting till age 70+, it may be worth it to pay the relatively small percentage amount that insurance might pay when you are 70 years old or older.
 The cost/benefit analysis must include a full discussion of what to expect.
 If you could have clear vision at age 50 onward, would that be worth paying an extra $2000 yourself at age 50 instead of waiting to age 70 to have insurance pay the $2000 (which may further decline over the years)?
 The cost varies, but with refractive lens exchange the total cost is usually somewhere between $6000 and $7000 per eye or a total of $12-$14,000.
-At SharpeVision, we will give you an exact quote when you come in.
-Because we currently (opening SharpeVision Eye Surgery Center in September 2022) operate at an outside ambulatory surgery center, the costs may change over time.
-The cost includes surgeon fees, advanced technology intraocular lens, hospital costs, anesthesia, postoperative eyedrops, follow up exams, and any potential laser touchup necessary postoperatively.
-(Again, the touch up is about a one in 20 chance, but you should not have to pay for it if the procedure does not get you exactly perfect distance vision.)
+At SharpeVision, we will give you an exact quote when you come in and list our prices on Pricing page.
+The cost includes the surgeon fees, an advanced technology multi-focal intraocular lens, hospital costs, anesthesia, postoperative eyedrops, follow up exams, and any potential laser touch-up postoperatively.
+(Again, the touch up is about a one in 20 chance, but you should not have to pay for it if the procedure does not get you perfect distance vision.)

 Refractive Lens Exchange Pros and Cons